 Divorce, when you own a business together, can cause disorder in daily operations.

-- Divorce can hamper day-to-day operations.
-As it needs your undivided attention at times, then you will be constantly pulled away from your administrative responsibilities.
+Divorce can hamper day-to-day operations.
+Divorce can be a time consuming event in your life.
+During the divorce process, you may be constantly pulled away from your administrative responsibilities in your business.
 Fitting court appearances or discussions with your family lawyer or business appraiser into your schedule can disrupt your workdays.
 There is also the matter of complying with company documentation requests, which can be distracting and time-consuming.

 Divorce and business partners don’t go well together.